Psych-Out

-Psych-Out is a 1968 American psychedelic film about hippies, psychedelic music and recreational drugs starring Susan Strasberg, Jack Nicholson (the film's leading man despite being billed under supporting player Dean Stockwell) and Bruce Dern.
+Psych-Out is a 1968 American psychedelic film about hippies, psychedelic music and recreational drugs starring Susan Strasberg, Jack Nicholson (the film's leading man despite being billed under supporting player Dean Stockwell), Bruce Dern, Adam Roarke, and Max Julien.
 It was produced and released by American International Pictures.
-The cinematographer was László Kovács.
+The film was directed by Richard Rush, and the cinematographer was László Kovács.
+The bands Strawberry Alarm Clock and The Seeds can be seen playing within the music and dance scenes throughout the film.

 Plot

 Jenny is a deaf runaway who arrives in San Francisco's Haight-Ashbury district searching for her brother Steve.
 She encounters Stoney and his hippie band Mumblin' Jim in a coffee shop.
 The boys hide her from the police and help her look for her brother.
 The band is approached by a promoter who arranges for them to perform at a venue called the Ballroom.

 Artist Warren, who designs the psychedelic posters advertising the band, freaks out badly in his gallery.
 While helping him, Jenny notices a large sculpture resembling abstract flames in a corner and recognizes it as her brother's work.
 The gallery owner says the artist is known as "The Seeker", an itinerant preacher.
 Ex-band member Dave may know The Seeker's current whereabouts.
 Dave's information leads the gang to a junkyard, where Jenny recognizes her brother's car.
 A group of thugs who frequent the junkyard accost the group and threaten to rape Jenny.
 Violence ensues, and the group barely escape with their lives.

 In Stoney's crowded home, everyday hippie life is less than ideal.
 The residents are all involved in contemplation, sex, sleeping, dancing or decorating, but with little cleaning or maintenance.
 Jenny tries to wash the mountain of dishes in the kitchen and finds that the plumbing is broken.
 Frustrated, she goes for a walk.
 Stoney goes to find her and ends up at the art gallery, where he hears breaking glass and slips inside.
 Steve, AKA The Seeker, has returned to the art gallery to pick up his sculpture.
 He is glad that Jenny is looking for him, but says he is on drugs and wants to be sober when they meet.
 He tells Stoney that Jenny's deafness is the result of trauma caused by their abusive mother.